Psychologist, Bradley/Hasbro Children’s Research Center

 Assistant Professor of Psychiatry and Human Behavior (Research), Department of Psychiatry and Human Behavior, The Warren Alpert Medical School of Brown University

 Stephanie Shepard Umaschi, PhD, is a staff psychologist at Bradley Hospital, providing clinical services and conducting program evaluation and research within the Bradley/Hasbro Children’s Research Center.
-She also works within the Center for Evidence-Based Practices, providing organizational assessment, training, coaching, and consultation to community programs to facilitate the adoption, delivery, and sustainability of evidence-based programs for children and families.
+She also provides organizational assessment, training, coaching, and consultation to community programs to facilitate the adoption, delivery, and sustainability of evidence-based programs for children and families.
 This includes the Incredible Years Series, Family Check Up, and applications of Motivational Interviewing.
 She is a certified group leader and mentor in the Incredible Years BASIC Parent Training Series and a certified group leader in the Child “Dina School” social skill curriculum for young children and the Teacher Classroom Management training series.

 Phone: 401-793-8723 or 401-432-1058